NicholusMuwonge/iReporter/README.md

 - [Python](https://www.python.org/) A general purpose programming language
 - [Pip](https://pypi.org/project/pip/) A tool for installing python packages
 - [Virtualenv](https://virtualenv.pypa.io/en/stable/)  A tool to create isolated Python environments
+- [Postgres] A type of SQL database used to persist data for longterm purposes.

 #### Development setup
 - Create a virtual environment and activate it